dle4/Post-Dive-Heart-Rate-Detection/README.md

 Usage
 ------------
 To perform HRD on all files in a directory use HeartRateEstimation_STAC_v1_2022_02_09.m Point -datafilepath- to directory with DU audio files.
 Set parameters for desired window overlap (default is 0.5 or 50%) and window size (refer to paper for optimal window size, default = 2 seconds).
+Run script and IHR plots will be made for each DU audio in the file and found in the variable "all_heartrates".

+Code for generating figures from the paper exist in "ForFigures" directory allowing for performing the code on DU audio files with varying or single window sizes.

 License and Citation
 ------------